Louise-X10/WebApp-Hackathon/README.md

 - `Compound interest`: Compount Interest Calculator
 - `poker`: Texas hold'em poker game (currently single-player only)

+## Bouncing balls
+25 balls of random size, color, velocity are created.
+Use `AWSD` to move the Evilball (transparent with white border) and eat the other balls.
+A total ball count is kept on the upper right corner of the page.

+P.S.
+When two balls collide, they bounce off each other and both change to another random color.

+## Compound interest calculator
+Calculator with 4 input fields: primary amount, interest rate, time cycle, final amount.
+Given any 3 of the 4 fields, the calculator can compute the remaining field.
+More detailed instructions are given on the webpage.

 ## Poker (In progress)
 - Completed
-- - Card flips
+  - Card flips
-- - Table Setup
+  - Table Setup
 - Woking on
-- - Token Movement
+  - Token Movement: `player.makeBet(10)`
-`player.makeBet(10)`
 - To be completed
-- - Evaluate poker hand ranking
+  - Evaluate poker hand ranking
-- - Multiplayer: big bind, small bind
+  - Multiplayer: big bind, small bind